 4. Allows children access to high quality coaching annually who would otherwise be unable to access this due to social and/or financial constraints.

-Pensby Primary School uses some of the PE grant to fund additional swimming lessons for all pupils from Nursery through to year 6.
+Pensby Primary School uses some of the PE grant to fund additional swimming lessons for all pupils from Year 1 through to year 6.
 We are fortunate that we access to swimming facilities on site to enable us to do this.
 In addition to this, we employ a Sports Coach/lunchtime MDA to deliver lunchtime sport and activities to the pupils.

 The impact of this targeted spending is that, by the end of year 6 in 2017/18, 97% of the pupils had reached the national expectation in swimming and were able to swim at least 25 metres unaided.
 In addition to this the pupils who swam this distance used the correct bi-lateral breathing techniques.
 All pupils from reception to year 6 continued to spend at least 30 minutes per week in their block of swimming lessons with the sports coach so increasing their exercise time.

-We employ a two Sports Manager who work with the Midday Assistant team to promote sport across the curriculum and within lunchtime periods.
+We employ a two Sports Managers who work with the Midday Assistant team to promote sport across the curriculum and within lunchtime periods.
 An emphasis on team games such as netball, basketball and football was promoted.
 The impact of this was that more pupils continue to be involved in a range of sports.
 The cost of the sports Midday is £2,900.
 Pensby Primary has employed an additional teacher to deliver a PE curriculum day weekly that will be accessed by the whole school.
 This member of staff focuses on the introduction of new sports, the development of traditional sports and increasing competition.
 They focus on skills that are weak throughout the school and deliver extra targeted support to those children that require it by auditing PE assessments and identifying target areas for improvement for small groups and whole classes.
 This is all delivered through our new ‘Fitness Fridays’ programme.
 In 2017/18 a major investment into sports equipment was also made to support the delivery of addtional PE activites.
 Finally the Soft Federation have worked together to promote compete sports events, such as the Dodd Cup (football).
 The cost of transport etc is £500.
 We also developed the playground area with sports pitches for netball and football practice in preparation for competition.
 The break down of the grant spend is:

 Additional Swimming coaches and lifeguard for KS1 and EYFS lessons £3,000